 The Organization defines liquid financial assets as any cash on hand, accounts and contributions receivable within 90 days, that are not donor-restricted to a particular program or designated by the Organization's board of directors for another purpose.
-As part of its liquidity plan, excess cash may be invested in short-term investments, including money market accounts and certificates of deposit, as dictated by the Organization's investment policy.
-As part of the Organization's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
+As part of its liquidity plan, excess cash may be invested in short-term investments, including money market accounts and certificates of deposit, as dictated by the Organization's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.